adlotsof/adlotsof.github.io/index.md

 ### Hire me!

 I am currently looking for a way to spend more time working with solving problems.
-If you got an open position as an apprentice for DevOps, Web or Mobile Development,  [send an email](mailto:hire@trsonn.com) or  [download my CV](http://trsonn.com/cv.pdf).
+If you got an open position for a skilled DevOps - Development jack of all trades,  [send an email](mailto:hire@trsonn.com) or  [download my CV](http://trsonn.com/AnonCV.pdf).